ComparativeGenomicsToolkit/cactus/README.md

 There isn't much to configure if running locally.
 Most importantly, if on a shared system, you can adjust the maximum number of processors used with `--maxCores <N>` (by default, Cactus will use all cores).
 ### Running on a cluster
 Cactus (through Toil) supports many batch systems, including LSF, SLURM, GridEngine, Parasol, and Torque.
 To run on a cluster, simply add `--batchSystem <batchSystem>`, e.g. `--batchSystem gridEngine`.
 If your batch system needs additional configuration, Toil exposes some [environment variables](http://toil.readthedocs.io/en/3.10.1/developingWorkflows/batchSystem.html#batch-system-enivronmental-variables) that can help.

+Note that certain Toil environment options may affect its ability to interact with certain batch systems; for example, Slurm will fail to run jobs if the TOIL_WORKDIR variable (or `--workDir` argument) is not set to a shared location accessible by every worker and the Cactus/Toil processes.
 ### Running on the cloud
 Cactus supports running on AWS, Azure, and Google Cloud Platform using [Toil's autoscaling features](https://toil.readthedocs.io/en/latest/running/cloud/cloud.html).
 For more details on running in AWS, check out [these instructions](doc/running-in-aws.md) (other clouds are similar).
 ## Using the output